 Relative Humidity Assessment – How It Influences Your IAQ

 Seeking to improve the comfort of your indoor environment, several different parameters can be changed and manipulated to conditions that are a better fit for human comfort.
-Among these parameters, relative humidity has become one of the essential elements that individuals, companies, and industries alter and adjust constantly to improve the environmental comfort.
+Among these parameters, relative humidity has become one of the essential elements that individuals, companies, and industries alter and adjust constantly to improve environmental comfort.
 However, changes in relative humidity can also lead to other secondary reactions in your closed environment that can compromise your health in ways that are not immediately perceived.
 To ensure that your air quality is within safety and comfort levels when considering relative humidity is important to understand fully how this parameter affects both your health and the quality of your indoor air.

 What is Relative Humidity?